 - Dark Brown Sugar – The kind that's dark and slightly sticky/clumpy in the bag.
 Important for moisture, depth of flavour and colour.

 - Molasses - Absolutely essential in gingerbread.
 Go for dark molasses, usually labelled "unsulphured", sometimes labelled "robust".
 Blackstrap molasses is ok too.
 Do not reduce the amount.
 It is a lot but it is necessary for flavour, structure and moistness.
 I used Wholesome Sweeteners Organic Molasses.

 - Vegan Butter- Adds flavour and moisture.
 I highly recommend you don't use anything else instead.
 Oil gives nowhere near as good a result.
 However, if you need to make the cake oil-free, natural, no additive almond or cashew butter will provide an ok, but slightly heavier result.

 - Apple Sauce - We are packing the moisture into this cake.
 Good gingerbread cake should be moist and slightly sticky.
 This helps keep it that way for days and days after it's baked.

 - Hot Water - Important for moisture and for dissolving the thick molasses

-It might seem like there is a lot of moisture in here, but bundt cakes have a tendency to dry out while cooking and this should be a very moist cake.
-All of the wet ingredients guarantee a super moist bundt cake.
+It might seem like there is a lot of moisture in here all of the wet ingredients guarantee a super moist bundt cake.